paulwib/gulp-ssg/README.md

 * `file.data.isIndex`
 * `file.data.sectionUrl`
 * `file.data.section`

-Finally, it will add an `index` property to the passed in `website` object which is a tree of all the content.
+* `file.data.website`

-The above example would look like:
+The `file.data.website` is the original passed in `website` object with an additional `index` property that represents a full tree map of the site, which looks like:

 ```javascript